There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 12. Fine-tune each heading group.

-You should have a clear idea of what your post will be about at this stage.
-You’ve got your Big Idea, and you’ve got the parts of copy that will support it, each topped by a leading heading.
+You should know what your post will be about at this stage.
+You’ve got your Big Idea, and you’ve got the parts of copy that will support it, each topped by a top heading.

 You aligned with an angle by arranging the groups earlier.
-Restructure the headings to assist you, the writer, in writing a relevant copy to that angle.
+Next, restructure the headings to assist you, the writer, in writing a relevant copy to that angle.
 Again, this is certainly not the final heading that the reader sees, but it does provide guidance.
-Your final heading maybe “The 10-Minute Blog Post Outline System,” but the one you used when writing it may have been “The Basics of Outlining.”
+For example, your final heading may be “The 10-Minute Blog Post Outline System,” but the one you used when writing it may have been “The Basics of Outlining.”

 13. Double-check your facts